dovecot/documentation/source/configuration_manual/authentication/user_databases_userdb.rst

 .. dovecot_core:setting:: userdb_default_fields
-   :values: @string
+   :values: @strlist
    :seealso: @userdb_override_fields;dovecot_core

    Userdb fields (and :ref:`authentication-user_database_extra_fields`) that are used, unless overwritten by the userdb driver.
-They are in format ``key=value key2=value2 ....`` The values can contain :ref:`%variables
-   <config_variables>`.
-All %variables used here reflect the state BEFORE the
+The values can contain :ref:`%variables <config_variables>`.
+All %variables used here reflect the state **before** the current userdb lookup, and can refer to fields returned by previous userdb lookups.
-   userdb lookup.

 .. dovecot_core:setting:: userdb_override_fields
-   :values: @string
+   :values: @strlist

-   :dovecot_core:ref:`userdb_default_fields`, but instead of providing the default values, these values override what the userdb backend returned.
+   Same as :dovecot_core:ref:`userdb_default_fields`, but instead of providing the default values, these values override what the userdb backend returned.
-   All %variables used here reflect the state AFTER the userdb lookup.
+   All %variables used here reflect the state **after** the userdb lookup, and can refer to fields returned by the current (and previous) userdb lookups.

    For example useful with userdb passwd for overriding e.g. home directory or the ``uid`` or ``gid``.
 See :ref:`authentication-passwd`.